Some Things Were Lost (Three Out-of-Print Recipes)

 Turkey-Tomatillo Cheeseburgers

 Another family favorite, Turkey-Tomatillo Cheeseburgers, are from the long-gone Fitness Magazine, which was absorbed into Self Magazine many years ago, and unfortunately no one archived Fitness‘s recipes.
-Here’s how the burger was presented in the magazine:
+Here’s the magazine cover, though.

 Turkey-Tomatillo Cheeseburgers